Kia ProCeed interior

 The dashboard is covered in a soft-touch plastic with mouldings that make it look like real stitched leather.
 And, you’ll find this same material on the top of the doors and on the armrests.
 The metal-effect door handles feel pretty plush too – as do the metal air vent trims and the brushed metal surround for the gear lever in models with an automatic gearbox.

-The heating and ventilation controls are also fairly intuitive, but the temperature readouts within each of the two large rotary dials are very difficult to read in bright sunlight.
+The heating and ventilation controls are also fairly easy to get to grips with, but the temperature readouts within each of the two large rotary dials are very difficult to read in bright sunlight.

-Entry-level GT Line cars come with black cloth upholstery with grey faux leather inserts, while GT Line S versions come with black leather and faux-suede seats with a bit more padding for better support in tight corners.
+GT Line and Lunar Edition cars come with black cloth upholstery with grey faux leather inserts, while GT Line S versions come with black leather and faux-suede seats with a bit more padding for better support in tight corners.

 Go for a faster GT version and you get the same seats as GT Line S cars with contrasting red stitching and a GT logo.
 This stitching also features on the doors where you’ll find a few faux-leather-trimmed inserts.